 COURSE FEE AND BOOKING

 The full course fee is R 2 915.00 and is payable before commencement of the course.
-Please contact Isobel Odendaal () for booking information.
+Please contact Isobel Odendaal () for booking information and dates.

 COURSE FEE INCLUDES